-ESA's Networking/Partnering Initiative (NPI) supports work carried out by universities and research institutes on advanced technologies with potential space applications, with the aim of fostering increased interaction between ESA, European universities, research institutes and industry.
+ESA’s Networking/Partnering Initiative (NPI) is active at the European Centre for Space Applications and Telecommunications (ECSAT).
+The Initiative supports work carried out by universities and research institutes on advanced technologies with potential space applications, with the aim of fostering increased interaction between ESA, European universities, research institutes and industry.

-Proposals accepted by the Initiative are offered support in a number of ways:
+Proposals accepted by the initiative will be offered support in a number of ways:

-- Co-funding – The NPI can co-fund research up to 50% or €30,000 per year for a doctorate degree or post-doctoral investigations
+- Co-funding – The NPI can co-fund research up to 50%, or €30,000 per year, for a doctorate degree (maximum 3 years) or post-doctoral investigations (maximum two years).

-- Access to ESTEC laboratories: NPI participants are able to use ESTEC facilities for a minimum of six and a maximum of 12 months
+- Access to ESA laboratories: if applicable, NPI participants may be able to use ECSAT and ESTEC facilities for a minimum of six and a maximum of 12 months under supervision from an ESA Technical Officer.
+(Access to ECSAT partner facilities can also be evaluated.)

 - Technical support – NPI participants gain access to ESA experts with whom they can discuss proposal concepts and verify their potential for space applications

-- Networking – NPI participants will be able to search for industrial partners for further cooperation and build 'innovation networks' through ESA links
+- Networking – NPI participants will be able to search for industrial partners for further cooperation and build 'innovation networks' through ESA-wide and Spaceship ECSAT links

 Upon selection of a proposal, ESA enters into a contractual arrangement with the university or research institute concerned as the researcher will remain a student or employee of the establishment concerned.

-Universities and research organisations interested in taking part in the NPI can contact Joerg Wehner, the NPI Programme Manager, for further information and a proposal template.
+Universities and research organisations interested in taking part in the ECSAT NPI can contact Spaceship ECSAT under this email address: